cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       data storage with generic reusable implementations of common data patterns.

    Flow
-      Flows are user-implemented real time stream processors, comprised of one or more flowlets that are wired together into a directed acyclic graph.
+      Flows are user-implemented real-time stream processors, comprised of one or more flowlets that are wired together into a directed acyclic graph.

    Flowlet